Athens Digital Arts Festival: 2005-2019

-The fourth edition of the International Festival of Digital Arts and New Media, Athens Video Art Festival, took place in April 2008 at the cultural multi-space Technopolis of Municipality of Athens.
-More than 1.350 artists both from Greece and abroad submitted their artworks, and more than 12.000 visitors honoured it with their presence.
-In the context of it, apart from the categories of Video Art, Video Installations, Installation Art and Performance Art, the festival presented some of the most important festivals from abroad.
+The fourth edition of the festival took place in April 2008 at the Technopolis of Athens.
+More than 1,350 artists from Greece and abroad submitted their artworks, and more than 12,000 visitors attended.
+Apart from the works submitted for this festival in the categories of video art, video installations, installation art and performance art, this festival presented the works of some international festivals as well.